Thinking about adding a Rottweiler to your pack?

 But my pooch is exceptionally sensitive.

 In many ways, this is a good thing.
-If I’m feeling a bit bummed out, she already knows and is likely already licking me and looking up at me with those oxytocin-inducing eyes.
+If I’m feeling a bit bummed out, she knows and is likely already licking me and looking up at me with those oxytocin-inducing eyes.
 When I’m happy to see her (which is always), she gets even happier than I am.
 And when I’m excited about something and ready to celebrate, she’s always down to party with me.

 But it can also be difficult.